 - Legality definition: The legality definition clearly states the aspects of Cameroonian law for which the timber legality assurance system will systematically seek evidence of compliance.
 Cameroon has different legality matrices for different kinds of timber sources and permits.

 - Supply chain control: The purpose of supply chain control is to ensure that unverified products do not enter the supply chain.
-In Cameroon, the control of the supply chain will be made possible through a computerised forest information management system (Système informatique de gestion des informations forestières or SIGIF II) ensuring monitoring and real-time reconciliation of forest data.
+In Cameroon, the control of the supply chain will be made possible through a computerised forest information management system (Système informatique de gestion des informations forestières - SIGIF) ensuring monitoring and real-time reconciliation of forest data.

 - Verification of compliance: This detects whether timber products comply with the VPA’s legality definition and supply chain controls and are therefore legal.
 Decree nº 002 of 7 February 2013 to implement SIGIF provides details about the management of the verification and traceability of the timber and timber products within the supply chain.